8ude/UG212_AudioForGames_Fall19/README.md

 You can work in groups (no more than 3 please), and you can use Unity and whatever tools you've used in the class.

-On **Tuesday Dec 3** I will be doing a progress check, and would like to hear something playable!
+On **Wednesday Dec 2** I will be doing a progress check, and would like to hear something playable!

-You will present your games at the last class on **Friday Dec 13**
+You will present your games at the last class on **Wednesday Dec 13**

 Put your final build together with a text or pdf file that contains:
 - your game name